vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 [^f74]: Tiruvoymozhi: 4-9-10

-"Am I [^f75] still to remain in samsāra without enjoying you in the company of Lakṣmī  ?"
+"Am I [^f75] still to remain in saṁsāra without enjoying you in the company of Lakṣmī  ?"

 [^f75]: Tieuvoymozhi 6-9-3